EliasSchlie/Self_Implemented_ML_Algorithms/README.md

 4. 🌲 **Random Forest**
 5. 🧠 **Neural Networks**

+Some of them I've implemented multiple times to make sure they stay burned into my mind 🥷

 # 🔥 Motivation

 I'm learning ML to gain a powerful tool toward achieving my primary goal: making **Aging** and **Death** completely **optional**.
 To get in touch or learn more, check out my website: https://www.eliasschlie.com.